openfootball/england/README.md

 Build the database for all English (incl.
 Welsh) clubs, leagues and seasons:

-    $ sportdb new en
+    $ sportdb new eng

-Build the database for the 2017/18 season:
+Build the database for the 2019/20 season:

-    $ sportdb new en2017-18
+    $ sportdb new eng2019-20

 ## License